 Mortgage interest rates are currently at record lows.
 However, this won’t last forever.
-Sooner or later the Federal Reserve is going to raise interest rates and this could have serious effects on the economy of many households.
-Plan ahead by taking practical steps while interest rates are still low.
+Sooner or later, the Federal Reserve is going to raise interest rates and this could have severe effects on the economy of many households.
+Plan by taking practical steps while interest rates are still low.

 As part of its ongoing stimulus effort, the Federal Reserve has announced its intention of maintaining interest rates at their current artificially low levels.
-The hackneyed quote “You never know what you have until you lose it” is simply not true.
+The hackneyed quote, “You never know what you have until you lose it,” is not accurate.
 We know what we have; we just never think we’ll lose it.
-Mortgage interest rates have been extremely low for several years now.
+Mortgage interest rates have been meager for several years now.
 This has caused some borrowers to take them for granted.
 Kind of like when homeowners assumed property prices would continue rising indefinitely.
 We all know how well that worked out for us.

 1. Pay Off Credit Cards